Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-The example in Figure~\ref{moon1} displays a range of BIFS reconstructions for a grayscale test image of a surface patch on the moon.
-The reconstructions are again focused on using an exponential prior with Rician likelihood for the parameter function of the signal modulus.
+The example displayed in Figure~\ref{moon1} displays a range of BIFS reconstructions for a $256 \times 256$ grayscale test image of a surface patch on the moon.
+The reconstructions are based on an exponential prior with Rician likelihood for the parameter function of the signal modulus.
 Panel~(a) shows the original image and Panel~(b) shows the \iid additive Gaussian noise degraded image serving as the image to apply reconstruction.
 Panel~(c) displays the BIFS reconstruction based on applying the denoising prior parameter function used in Example~1 with $b=2$.
-Panels~(d) through~(f) show frequency selective priors for which prior weight is only given to Fourier space locations within a specific range of distances from the origin (\emph{frequency selective torus parameter function}); these priors are also smoothed by an isotropic Gaussian spatial kernel with SD of 1.5 Fourier space pixels in each of the $k_x$ and $k_y$ directions.
+Panels~(d) through~(f) show frequency selective priors for which prior weight is only given to Fourier space locations within a specific range of distances from the origin, i.e., via frequency selective torus parameter functions.
+These parameter functions are smoothed by an isotropic Gaussian spatial kernel with SD of 1.5 Fourier space pixels in each of the $k_x$ and $k_y$ directions to reduce Gibbs ringing effects caused by sharp cut-offs in frequency selection.
 For Panel~(d) distances of 1 to 5 pixels from the origin are given non-zero mass; in Panel~(e) 10.01 to 15 pixels; and Panel~(f) 15.01 to 60 pixels.
-Panels~(g) through (i) show corresponding reconstructions where the parameter function is a weighted average of the torus parameter function directly above and the denoising parameter function of panel~(C); weighted at 90\% torus and 10\% denoising.
+Panels~(g) through (i) show corresponding reconstructions where the parameter function is a weighted average of the torus parameter function directly above and the denoising parameter function of panel~(c); weighted at 90\% torus and 10\% denoising.
 In all of the examples, the level of each of the parameter functions is adjusted to approximately match total power to that observed in the image data.